Skip to main content

 • Followed up on every tip received

-On June 18, 2025, volunteers with trained cadaver-detection dogs from Sandia Search Dogs and Mountain Canine Corps searched his home, his sister's nearby house, and Pueblo Canyon bench trails.
+On June 18, 2025, volunteers with trained cadaver-detection dogs from Sandia Search Dogs and Mountain Canine Corps searched his home, his sister's nearby house (she lives nearby in Los Alamos), and Pueblo Canyon bench trails.
 All searches returned negative.
+The rugged canyon bottom below the trails remains unsearched.

 The LAPD issued two missing-person announcements in mid-May 2025.
 According to The Sentinel Network, after May 20, all media coverage ceased.
 A single local Substack article from Boomtown Los Alamos, published June 25, 2025, remains the most detailed public account of the case until The Sentinel Network investigation in March 2026.